1rosehip/jplist-es6/README.md

 ### Sorting
 - Ascending and descending sorting
 - Sort numbers, text, date and time
-- Sorting with Buttons, checkboxes, radio buttons, dropdowns and other controls
+- Sorting with buttons, checkboxes, radio buttons, dropdowns and other controls
 - Double and multiple sorting

 ### Pagination